ieee-ceda-datc/datc-rdf-flow-tuner/README.md

 ## Repository Structure

-The repository consists of two sub-directories: `scripts` and `config_preset`.
+The repository consists of two subdirectories: `scripts` and `config_preset`.

 ### `scripts`

-This directory contains top-level Python scripts, each of which implements different search algorithm.
+This directory contains top-level Python scripts, each of which implements a different search algorithm.
 Currently supported search algorithms are as follows.

 * Random/Grid Search
 * Population Based Training ([PBT](https://deepmind.com/blog/article/population-based-training-neural-networks))